bmancini55/building-lightning/src/chapter_1.md

     }
 ```

 For the purposes of fetching the graph, we simply call `getGraph` on the `LndRestClient` and return the results.
-But if we modified our application to use a generic graph instead of the one returned by LND, we could do that translation between the `Lnd.Graph` type and our application's graph.
+But if we modified our application to use a generic graph instead of the one returned by LND, we could do that translation between the `Lnd.Graph` type and our application's graph here.

+At this point your server should capable of connecting to LND!

 ### Looking at the Graph API

-Now that you've correctly connected your application to LND!
 Since we're building a REST web service to power our front end application, we need to define an endpoint in our Express application.

 Take a look at `server/src/Server`.
 We're doing a lot of things in this file for simplicity sake.
 About half-way down you'll see a line: